gezish/Tenacious-_International_Readiness_Program/Week_1/README.md

 ```bash
 python mock_apis.py
 ```
-This starts the mock backend services on port 8001.
+This starts the mock backend services on port 8001 (or your chosen port).

 ### 3. Start the Shopping Assistant
 ```bash
 python web_interface.py
 ```
-This starts the web interface on port 8000.
+This starts the web interface on port 8000 (or your chosen port).

 ### 4. Access the Application
 Open your browser and go to: `http://localhost:8000`